Ian Marchant (author)

 Ian Peter Marchant (14 March 1958 – 14 November 2025) was an English writer, broadcaster and performer born in Shalford, Surrey.
-He is best known for his non-fiction—mainly travel writing and memoir—but he also wrote two novels and several other books, as well as short stories and newspaper articles.
+He was best known for his non-fiction—mainly travel writing and memoir—but he also wrote two novels and several other books, as well as short stories and newspaper articles.
 Marchant made programmes for BBC Radio and for UK regional television.
 He was a lecturer in Creative Writing in the School of English at Birmingham City University.
 Marchant died from prostate cancer in Hereford, on 14 November 2025, at the age of 67.

 Career

 Books

 Parallel Lines (2003) examines the history of the British railway system and meets people involved with it.
 The Times described it as "wonderfully funny...by turns vulgar, cutting, lyrical, erudite and satirical.
 But what really makes the book — especially for fellow addicts — is the attention to railway detail."

 The Longest Crawl (2006) describes a journey through the pubs of Britain, from the southernmost to the northernmost, taking in the history of Britain's relationship with alcohol.
 Nick Lezard in The Guardian chose it as his Book of the Week, commenting "he has a way of telling a story, a pleasing tone, and a way of shoving in a lot of information - and philosophy, too, at one point - without a trace of lecturing.
 It's a big, fat affirmation of life, and Lord knows, we can all do with one of them from time to time."

 Something of the Night (2012) is subtitled "A journey through the darkness of the British Isles" and includes facts about what happens at night; but it is also a very personal book, looking at the author's own relationship with various aspects of night-time.
-The London Evening Standard, noting that the contents included "straw mattresses, fireworks, Bonfire Night in Lewes, pop music, floodlit football matches...the Northern Irish linen industry...ex-girlfriends...nightingales, death" concluded that Marchant "carries us through all this, with patience, good humour, self-lacerating honesty and an immense amount of charm.
+The London Evening Standard, noting that the contents included "straw mattresses, fireworks, Bonfire Night in Lewes, pop music, floodlit football matches...the Northern Irish linen industry...ex-girlfriends...nightingales, death", concluded that Marchant "carries us through all this, with patience, good humour, self-lacerating honesty and an immense amount of charm.
 I don't see how anyone could fail to like it."